Éva Balla‑Falus: Early life and education

 Éva Balla was born on 18 February 1913 in Diósförgepatony (today Orechová Potôň, Slovakia), a small town near Dunaszerdahely, in what was then the Austro-Hungarian monarchy.
 His father, Imre Balla, worked as a manager in a neighbouring estate.
 At the age of 10, her family moved to Szeged, where his parents are from.
-They do not wish to become Slovak citizens after the Treaty of Trianon which detached Slovakia from Hungary.
+They did not wish to become Slovak citizens after the Treaty of Trianon which detached Slovakia from Hungary.

 In Szeged, Éva Balla grew up in a large family with many uncles, aunts and cousins.
-Her father ran a family timber business, his uncles were lawyers and his older brother wss an engineer. Éva Balla-Falus attends the Árpád-házi Szent Erzsébet high school (now Tömörkény-István high school).
-From an early age, she showed a great interest in drawing and painting.
+Her father ran a family timber business, his uncles were lawyers and his older brother was an engineer. Éva Balla-Falus attends the Árpád-házi Szent Erzsébet high school (now Tömörkény-István high school).
+From an early age, she showed great interest in drawing and painting.

 In 1929, at the age of 16, Éva Balla moved to Budapest to live with her paternal grandparents and enrolled in the Graphic School of the Circle of Friends of the Arts of the Hungarian National Association for Jewish Education (OMIKE).
 This school was created for young artists of Jewish faith who were excluded from higher education in visual arts because of the "numerus clausus" established in 1920.
 At OMIKE, she studied under the direction of Béla Kreisel and befriended Anna Margit, a classmate with whom she shared her passion for art and who became a well-known painter.

 Éva Balla joined the artistic circles of Budapest, frequenting artists such as Alexandre Trauner, György Kepes, Dezső Korniss and Béla Veszelszky.
 She also participates in passionate debates on the avant-garde artistic trends of the time.
 In 1931, two of his posters were published in the magazine Magyar Grafika.
 She participated in an exhibition of advertising graphics and drawings organized by OMIKE graduates.
 His poster projects made up the bulk of the exhibition and were cited in the press for their talent.